Napa

 Northwood booking

-Northwood is a semiprivate course with limited public windows; call ahead or check their tee-time system for public availability before building it into the plan.
+Northwood is a semiprivate course with limited public windows; Call ahead or check their tee-time system for public availability before building it into the plan.

 3. 3